Looking to be a Graduate whose work matters?

 - a demonstrated ability to manage tasks, achieve results and build relationships.

-If successful you will be offered:
+If successful, you will be offered:

-- permanent appointment subject to funding availability and performance
+- permanent appointment subject to satisfactory performance

 - promotional opportunities.